praekelt/seed-auth-api/docs/http_api.rst

     :>json int id: the ID of the team.
     :>json str url: the URL of the team.
-    :>json str name: the name of the team.
+    :>json str title: the title of the team.
     :>json list users: The list of users that belong to this team.
     :>json int organization: The id of the organization that the team belongs to.
     :>json list permissions: The permission list for the team.